Vandal Savage: Post-Crisis

 A story in JSA: Classified #10-13 depicts Savage with his immortality and regenerative abilities now drained and suffering from a brain tumor.
 Believing he will die soon, Savage decides to try one last act of revenge against Alan Scott, the first superhero he ever fought and his first true enemy of the modern era.
 When this fails, Savage consumes a clone of himself to restore his power, at least temporarily.
 This story claims Savage no longer has descendants to harvest for survival and says he is only 37,000 years old, both of which contradict comics published before and afterward, leaving the story's place in canon questionable.

 Savage later returns as the mastermind behind a group of superhuman Neo-Nazis called the Fourth Reich, targeting the heirs of several Golden Age superheroes.
-They kill the heroes Minute-Man, General Glory, and Mister America, along with their families.
+They kill the heroes Minute-Man, General Glory, and Mister America (Trey Thompson), along with their families.
 The Fourth Reich kills nearly all of Commander Steel's family.
 The battle ends when the Fourth Reich is defeated and Savage is struck down by a fire truck.

 Final Crisis

 In Final Crisis: Revelations, the Order of the Stone (who worship Cain from the Bible) comes in possession of the Spear of Destiny, a magical item which Hitler once used to keep superheroes from entering Nazi-occupied territories.
-They plunge the Spear of Destiny into Savage's body, causing the spirit of Cain to be reborn in him.
+They plunge the Spear into Savage's body, causing the spirit of Cain to be reborn in him.
 Using the Spear, Savage/Cain separates the Spectre, the Spirit of Vengeance, from his human host, then enslaves him.
 Savage/Cain's plans are undone by Renee Montoya, the vigilante known as the Question, who manages to steal the Spear and reunite the Spectre with his host.
 The Spectre sentences Savage to walk the Earth, unable to disguise the Mark of Cain on his face, to be reviled and denied rest until God says otherwise.

 The superhero team known as the Outsiders meet a group calling themselves the Insiders, members of Savage's tribe who were also exposed to the power of the meteor he encountered, all gaining immortality as a result.
 The Insiders seek out meteorite fragments of the original meteor, while Savage forms a temporary alliance with the near-immortal terrorist cult leader Ra's al Ghul to thwart the group.
 By this time, Savage begins to believe he is in fact the Biblical figure Cain.
 He succeeds in ridding himself of the Mark of Cain by passing it on to the Question.
 Montoya then removes the Mark of Cain from herself simply by acknowledging her flaws and shortcomings, a feat Vandal Savage could never consider.